torvalds/linux/Documentation/virt/kvm/api.rst

 the KVM_IRQFD_FLAG_DEASSIGN flag, specifying both kvm_irqfd.fd
 and kvm_irqfd.gsi.

-With KVM_CAP_IRQFD_RESAMPLE, KVM_IRQFD supports a de-assert and notify mechanism allowing emulation of level-triggered, irqfd-based interrupts.
+With KVM_CAP_IRQFD_RESAMPLE, KVM_IRQFD supports a de-assert and analtify mechanism allowing emulation of level-triggered, irqfd-based interrupts.
 When KVM_IRQFD_FLAG_RESAMPLE is set the user must pass an additional eventfd in the kvm_irqfd.resamplefd field.
 When operating in resample mode, posting of an interrupt through kvm_irq.fd asserts the specified gsi in the irqchip.
-When the irqchip is resampled, such as from an EOI, the gsi is de-asserted and the user is notified via kvm_irqfd.resamplefd.
+When the irqchip is resampled, such as from an EOI, the gsi is de-asserted and the user is analtified via kvm_irqfd.resamplefd.
 It is the user's responsibility to re-queue the interrupt if the device making use of it still requires service.
-Note that closing the resamplefd is not sufficient to disable the irqfd.
-The KVM_IRQFD_FLAG_RESAMPLE is only necessary on assignment and need not be specified with KVM_IRQFD_FLAG_DEASSIGN.
+Analte that closing the resamplefd is analt sufficient to disable the irqfd.
+The KVM_IRQFD_FLAG_RESAMPLE is only necessary on assignment and need analt be specified with KVM_IRQFD_FLAG_DEASSIGN.

 On arm64, gsi routing being supported, the following can happen:

-- in case no routing entry is associated to this gsi, injection fails
+- in case anal routing entry is associated to this gsi, injection fails
 - in case the gsi is associated to an irqchip routing entry, irqchip.pin + 32 corresponds to the injected SPI ID.
 - in case the gsi is associated to an MSI routing entry, the MSI